Managing Data @Melbourne

 Managing Data @Melbourne is an online program that guides you through the process of writing a data management plan for your research project.
 It has been developed for graduate researchers, early career researchers, and information professionals.

-The program provides Australian context and was initiated by the Digital Scholarship team in Research and Collections at the University of Melbourne.
+The program uses the Australian research context and was initiated and is maintained by the Digital Stewardship (Research) team at the University of Melbourne.

 View the Terms of Use section below.